• Skip to main content

 This table contains notes about using basic mode.

-Item | Description |
+Item Description

-Prompts | You can start typing directly in an empty box; a list of items that match the information you type will display.
-You can also click on an empty box to view a list of all of the items that are appropriate for the field, based on your earlier choices. |
+You can also click on an empty box to view a list of all of the items that are appropriate for the field, based on your earlier choices.

-Saving a basic mode data specification | Every time you run a query, that query is saved in the My recent queries dropdown in advanced (NRQL) mode. |
+Saving a basic mode data specification Every time you run a query, that query is saved in the My recent queries dropdown in advanced (NRQL) mode.

-Events |
+Events

-Basic mode only supports data for one event and attribute.
-If you want to use more than one event and/or attribute, use the |
+If you want to use more than one event and/or attribute, use the SELECT statement in advanced (NRQL) mode.

-Shortcuts |
+Shortcuts

-Basic mode contains shortcuts that can display more complex events and attributes that aren’t generally supported, as in this example (which shows the tooltip for the shortcut). |
+Basic mode contains shortcuts that can display more complex events and attributes that aren’t generally supported, as in this example (which shows the tooltip for the shortcut).

-Tooltips | Any time you see a dotted line under a term, you can hover over that term to see a tooltip with an explanation of the term. |
+Tooltips Any time you see a dotted line under a term, you can hover over that term to see a tooltip with an explanation of the term.

-Narrow by |
+Narrow by

-You can use more than one Narrow by definition in basic mode filter; the conditions will be joined by The |
+You can use more than one Narrow by definition in basic mode filter; the conditions will be joined by AND.

 If your query was started using basic mode and if you make changes to that query using advanced (NRQL) mode, you cannot return to basic mode to edit that query.